theramiyer/blog/content/post/2022/remote-work.md

 Of course, I bought it before its price shot up, but if you would like to give it a shot, please do.

+A note, though.
+This has zero noise cancellation, by design.
+This is not for audiophiles who would like to listen to music in noisy environments like the Metro.

 ## Summary

 The pandemic has changed how the world works.
 We are not going back to the old ways of working, ever again.
 But that does not mean we have found the perfect way to work.
 There is a lot of scope for improvement.

 While a lot of us have benefited from the new way of working, a lot have faced serious losses.
 Finding the balance will take a while.
 But no matter how much who lobbies, the new normal is here to stay; we have to now learn to work with the new variables.

 Also, the price we pay for what we thought were benefits of remote work in the beginning, is slowly becoming apparent in certain spots.
-We can continue to ignore them, but we will not be able to do that for long.
+We can continue to ignore the symptoms, but we will not be able to do that for long.

 Food for thought: Are we now in the introverts’ world?